Saanicc/boss-battle-music-bot/README.md

 /play_boss_music
 ```

-The bot joins your voice channel and blasts a randomized selection of your best tracks.
+The bot joins your voice channel and blasts a shuffled selection of your boss music collection.
 You’ll see a Now Playing embed with progress bar and interactive buttons.

 ## 🧠 Technical Notes